 How do I get rid of mold in my washing machine?

-Both bleach and vinegar (but not together!) will kill molds in your washing machine, but bleach is stronger and kills more microorganisms, including mold.
-(Both the Centers for Disease Control and Prevention and the Environmental Protection Agency recommend using bleach to kill molds after flooding events and other disasters.)
-Vinegar is a great mold preventative and cleaner, and it will kill many molds, but bleach is more effective.
+Both bleach and vinegar (but never together!) will kill molds in your washing machine, but bleach is stronger and kills more microorganisms, including mold.
+(For what it’s worth, both the Centers for Disease Control and Prevention and the Environmental Protection Agency recommend using bleach to kill molds after flooding events and other disasters.)

 Why trust us

 At Reader’s Digest, we’re committed to producing high-quality content by writers with expertise and experience in their field in consultation with relevant, qualified experts.
-For this piece, Ally Childress tapped her experience as a seasoned home and cleaning reporter, and then Ann Russell, the author of How to Clean Everything, gave it a rigorous review to ensure that all information is accurate and offers the best possible advice to readers.
+For this piece on how to clean a washing machine, Ally Childress tapped her experience as a seasoned home and cleaning reporter, and then Ann Russell, the author of How to Clean Everything, gave it a rigorous review to ensure that all information is accurate and offers the best possible advice to readers.
 For this piece, we relied on reputable sources who are experts in cleaning, laundry and washing machines.
 We verified all facts and data and backed them with credible sourcing, and we will revisit them over time to ensure they remain accurate and up to date.
 Read more about our team, our contributors and our editorial policies.

 Additional reporting by Maryn Liles.